Skip to main content

 Which vitamins should be taken together?

 In general, water-soluble vitamins can be taken together without food, and fat-soluble vitamins can be taken together with food containing healthy fats.
-The following combinations of supplements may actually be more effective when combined.
+The following combinations of supplements may be more effective when combined.

 Vitamin D, vitamin K2, and other fat-soluble vitamins